yangclaraliu/covid19_vac_prioritisation_europe/README.md

 -  `2_PlotResults.R`
   - `2_1_Plot_Supplemental.R`
 - `misc_LitRev.`: code to extract literature from *medRxiv*
-- covid_for_fitting: this framework was developed for the paper titled [Association of tiered restrictions and a second lockdown with COVID-19 deaths and hospital admissions in England: a modelling stud](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30984-1/fulltext) by [Nicholas Davies](https://github.com/nicholasdavies/covid-tiers) et al. and can be found [here](https://github.com/nicholasdavies/covid-tiers/tree/main/fitting/covidm_for_fitting).
+- covid_for_fitting: this framework was developed for the paper titled [Association of tiered restrictions and a second lockdown with COVID-19 deaths and hospital admissions in England: a modelling study](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30984-1/fulltext) by [Nicholas Davies](https://github.com/nicholasdavies/covid-tiers) et al. and can be found [here](https://github.com/nicholasdavies/covid-tiers/tree/main/fitting/covidm_for_fitting).

 ## data
 - For those who are interested in country-, roll-out scenario- and decision-making metric-specific results, please see `data/Figure4Res_byCountry.rds`.

-## figs
-### intermediate
-- DEoptim_fit_2: fitting for R0 and infection introduction dates `DEoptim`
-- DEoptim_fit_3: fitting for R0, infection introduction dates, and under-reporting rates
-- DEoptim_fit_3_1.5: similar to DEoptim_fit_3 but we allow over-reporting; reporting rate is not constrain to (0, 1] here, but (0, 1.5] to account for conditions where reported COVID-19 deaths is higher for actual COVID-19 deaths.
-- gs_fit_best: fitting for R0 and infection introduction dates using exhaustive search; equal distance within ranges
-- gs_fit_top49: similar to gs_fit_best, but examined the top 49 maximum liklihood to see if there's cases where peaks are missed.
-- `check_setting.png`: these figures are used to check the validity of projected mobility.